franciscofolli/dio-java-bank-challenge/README.md

 ﻿# dio-java-bank-challenge

-This project is being develop to bring new knowledges to my portfolio and to send for DIO instructors of Santander BootCamp FullStack Challenge
+This project is being develop to bring new knowledges to my portfolio and will be send for DIO instructors of Santander BootCamp FullStack Challenge